synergy-design-system/synergy-design-system/packages/design-tokens/README.md

 }
 ```

-### 3. Javascript constants
+### 3. JavaScript constants

-We also provide all tokens as javascript constants.
-This may be needed when you want to use the variables in Javascript based animations or calculations that use our sizings.
+We also provide all tokens as JavaScript constants.
+This may be needed when you want to use the variables in JavaScript based animations or calculations that use our sizings.

 > Beware!
 Custom Properties and the JavaScript export are NOT synced.
 > If you have overridden a css custom property in the project, the JavaScript exports will still point to the original value!